chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-1-of-3.md

 #### PostStart Hook

 This hook fires after a container creation, and often runs at the same time as a containers entry point.
-Since this is an asynchronous call when the hook runs the timing is not guaranteed.
+Since this is an asynchronous call when the hook runs, the timing is not guaranteed.

 #### PreStop Hook